NDepend v4 Released Download Free Trial 14-Day Fully Functional Now!

 warnif count > 0

-// UI layer is made of types in namespaces using a UI framework
+// UI layer is made of types using a UI framework

-// You can easily customize this line to define what are DB types.
+// You can easily customize this part to define what are DB types.

 let dbTypes = ThirdParty.Assemblies.WithNameIn("System.Data", "EntityFramework", "NHibernate").ChildTypes()